“The slow blade penetrates the shield”Gurney Halleck, House Atreides, Dune

 Especially on Isstvan V.

 As I mentioned at the start of the article, Llansahai is a masterclass on rules writing.
 He isn’t overpowered, or overwritten with rules that causes balance issues.
-Instead, he is subtly written to include some lovely gems that work incredibly well.
+Instead, he is subtly written to include some lovely gems that work incredibly well, all for 135 points.

 Being an Apothecary, you can expect a slight buff to what is effectively, a base Apothecary stat line.
 However, there is a lovely nod to the viciousness of the character with Weapon Skill 5 and 2 attacks at Initiative 5.
 In addition, the extra Wound and Leadership works well to differentiate him.